 What States Will Legalize Next?

 But you don’t have to be legal to enjoy weed in peace.
-Marijuana has been fully decriminalized in 10 other states: Nebraska, Minnesota, Mississippi, North Carolina, Ohio, New York, Maryland, Connecticut, Rhode Island, and Vermont.
+Marijuana has been fully decriminalized in 10 other states: Nebraska, Minnesota, Mississippi, North Carolina, Ohio, New York, Maryland, Connecticut, and Rhode Island.

 Simple possession in any of these states is punished with a civil fine rather than jail time.
 The fines vary in size, but they’re typically no more than a few hundred dollars – a hefty sum but no worse than the average speeding ticket.